 Understanding who God is and His way with His people is also crucial to our spiritual growth.
 A false or distorted understanding here will prove to be a serious impediment to our spiritual journey.
 We are urged to know Him and Christ.
 Again this means that we are to know Him, not merely intellectually, but in experience.
 We need to not only know His word but to obey it.
 As the apostle John says: ‘By this we know that we have come to know Him, if we keep His commandments’ (1 John 2:3).
 We need to know both His kindness and severity (Romans 11:22).
 If we emphasise one to the detriment of the other we will inevitably stumble.
 God wants to forgive us (through Christ) but He also wants us to be holy.

 To be holy may be misunderstood to mean an adherence to church ritual and tradition or what ‘spiritual’ Christians do.
 In fact to be holy means to be separated from sin and to be separated for God’s purpose.
 The Bible tells us we are both made holy and to be holy and without holiness no one will see the Lord (Hebrews 12:14).
-It is God’s intention that we not only believe in Jesus and receive forgiveness of our sins but that the life of Christ be formed in us, in our thinking and our doing, so bringing glory to Him.
+Yet we must not make the mistake of thinking we must be holy to be saved.
+Rather when we are saved we can be holy by the power of the Spirit of God who comes to dwell in us.

 To grow in Christ we will need to love what Christ loves and hate what He hates, putting aside our old ways and putting on new ways and attitudes.
 And it is our thinking which first needs to change through the renewing of our mind (more on this in Living As God’s People).